cskordis/EFA-datorn-EFA-4-Computer/README.md

 o	This slow pace enables learners to observe how a CPU fetches, decodes, and executes instructions, making abstract concepts tangible without requiring advanced tools like oscilloscopes.

+o Added crystal oscillator at 3.579545 MHz to allow CPU running at 1.79897725 MHz and other capabilities including CDP1861 pixie video

 •	Input/Output:

 o	Includes basic I/O interfaces, such as switches or a simple keypad for input and LEDs or a small display for output, typical for educational microcomputers of the era.